ChalmersGU-data-structure-courses/dsabook/src/markdown/09-trees-and-heaps/05-general-trees.md

 ## General trees

 ::: TODO
-- Prio 3: update text
+- Prio 1: remove section? (move important parts to 01-terminology)
-- Prio 3: add use cases
+- Prio 2: add use cases
-- Prio ?: Include some of the set-theoretical definitions?
+- Prio 3: Include some of the set-theoretical definitions?
 :::

 Binary trees are important, but there are also plenty of uses for trees with an arbitrary number of children.
 For instance the file system example in the beginning of this chapter is not a binary tree (a folder can contain more than two items).